-- Please note applications for NAPP 2017 are closed.
-Details about 2018 to be announced.
+- Please note applications for NAPP 2018 are open.

 NAPP is a holistic programme of professional development for new academics at UCT, with less than five years’ experience in higher education.
 As an induction programme, its key focus is to strengthen resources and practices necessary for new academics to develop as educators, researchers and members of the UCT community.
 NAPP supports a theorized and contextualised orientation to teaching, learning, technology, and assessment practices in the higher education classroom.

 - There are two cohorts of 20 participants each, per semester (at no cost to participants).

 - NAPP is a 5 day programme (40 hours) = 3 day residential retreat at Mont Fleur Conference Centre (Stellenbosch) + 2 x 1 day on-campus workshops (during the vacation period or in consolidation weeks).

 - Collective responsibility of a number of units - the department and faculty, with the assistance of HR, CHED and the Research Office.

 - Learners are adult professionals who have disciplinary training in specific cognate fields.